-This Mother’s Day is an unusual one because most children will be forced celebrate their moms from afar due to COVID-19.
+This Mother’s Day you may be forced to celebrate mom from afar again due to COVID-19.
 Since you’ve likely been keeping in touch a bit more than usual, maybe it’s time to dive into normally uncharted territory.
 Why not spice up that phone or video chat conversation by bringing up cannabis?

-We’ve curated these articles to be suited to a mother’s interests: A gift guide of mom-approved products, tips for a mother who may be new to cannabis but wants to know more, an interview with noted canna-chef and mother Nonna Marijuana, information about treating pets with cannabis and an overview of the topical application of medical marijuana.
-And if your mom isn’t new to the plant consider getting her something on this list or have some flowers delivered…you know the kind we mean.
+We’ve curated these articles to be suited to a mother’s interests: A gift guide of mom-approved hemp products, tips for a mother who may be new to cannabis but wants to know more, an interview with noted canna-chef and mother Nonna Marijuana, information about treating pets with cannabis and an overview of the topical application of medical marijuana.
+And if the mom in your life isn’t new to the plant consider having some flowers delivered…you know the kind we mean.

 Aurora Leveroni is the high priestess of pot cuisine.
 The 92-year-old Italian grandmother, better known as “Nonna Marijuana,” charmed the cannabis community with her appearance in the debut episode of Munchies’ “Bong Appetit” series when she showed how she prepared classic Italian dishes, but replaced traditional fats with marijuana-infused butter and oil.